INOVA-Technology/Zombie-Smack-Down/README.md

 To update your current version just run:
     ZSD -u

-To see how to play just run
+To see how to play just run:
     ZSD -h